 Students are required to complete 60 semester units that are eligible for transfer to a local CSU campus, including both of the following: (1) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements and (2) 21-23 semester units with a grade of C or P or better in the major and an overall minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework.
-For a more detailed description of Associate Degrees for Transfer, see "Associate Degrees for Transfer (ADT) to a California State University" on page 30.
+For a more detailed description of Associate Degrees for Transfer (ADT) to a California State University" on page 30.